Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Nonequilibrium Curie--Weiss model

 where

 is the free energy potential with respect to the bath $\alpha$.
-Physically, this condition means that each bath tends to relax the system to the equilibrium state with respect to this bath.
-Indeed, for equal bath temperatures $\beta_\alpha=\beta$, the steady state of the system is the Gibbs state $p_M \propto \exp(-\beta F_M)$.
-Following Refs.~\cite{herpich2020njp,meibohm2022finite,meibohm2023landau}, we focus on a particular model of transition rates fulfilling this condition, namely, the Arrhenius rates
+By construction, this condition provides consistency with the laws of thermodynamics, such as the first and the second law of thermodynamics, or fluctuation theorems~\cite{herpich2020njp,FalascoReview}.
+Physically, it means that each bath tends to relax the system to the equilibrium state with respect to this bath.
+In fact, for equal bath temperatures $\beta_\alpha=\beta$, the steady state of the system is the Gibbs state $p_M \propto \exp(-\beta F_M)$.